mosip/documentation/docs/Master-Data-Services-Functionality.md

 12. The API should restricts the bulk creation of Master Data
 13. In case of Exceptions, system triggers error messages as received from the Database.

-### B. Update a Machine in the List of Machines Master Database
+### Update a Machine in the List of Machines Master Database
 On receiving a request to update a Machine with the input parameters, the system Updates the Machine Details in the List of Machines Database for the machine_id received

 Refer below for the process: